cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 ```
 5. Save file and navigate to the file explorer.
 Double click the index.html (browswer will open ooo ahhh I made a site)

-### Import scripts needed to help us build our site
+## Now lets add gravlity to our site
-1. Ok now in order to use babylonjs – we need to import the framework in the `<head>` of our site
+1. To add gravity to our game we need to add the physics engine.
+The physics engine we will use is cannonjs and we already imported the library with our script tags.
-2. Copy and paste code into site Add script tag
+2. We need to add grabity to the camera
+3. we need to add a physics imposter to the sphere object
+4. next add the ground